Mission Statement

 Our Purpose

 The 24/7 Movement was started by the Dillard family and friends to honor Dustin and Brittany Dillard’s memory.
-On Christmas Day, 2022 the Dillard family were traveling to a family Christmas Dinner when the SUV they were driving was struck head on by an alleged impaired driver killing Dustin and Brittany instantly and critically injuring their 3 young boys who were ages 2, 4 and 7 at the time of the crash.
+On Christmas Day, 2022 the Dillard family were traveling to a family Christmas Dinner when the SUV they were driving was struck head on by a drunk driver killing Dustin and Brittany instantly and critically injuring their 3 young boys who were ages 2, 4 and 7 at the time of the crash.
 We hope that we can inspire, motivate and help others make right driving decisions.
 The purpose of The 24/7 Movement is to reduce and prevent drunk, drugged and distracted driving through real solutions, awareness, education, advocacy and partnerships that focus on the following:

 To educate the public on the dangers of impaired driving through programs, campaigns and events.